cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 Next you must decide how to represent a move.
 In the ready-made implementation, a position `Pos` is represented by [two `int`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L42-L45), and a move by [two `Pos`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L168).
 You can decide to represent a serialized move as four `int`: the first two for the original position (`src`), and the next two for the destination position (`dst`).

-#### `BeginBlock`: A new block is about to be created
+#### `BeginBlock` - a new block is about to be created

-[This command](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#beginblock) instructs the application to load its state in the right location.
+[`BeginBlock`](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#beginblock) instructs the application to load its state in the right location.
 Inside `header: Header` (as per its [detailed definition](https://github.com/tendermint/spec/blob/c939e15/spec/core/data_structures.md#header)) you find:

 > `AppHash: []byte`: an arbitrary byte array returned by the application after executing and committing the previous block.
 This serves as the basis to validate any Merkle proofs that come from the ABCI application, and represents the state of the actual application rather than the state of the blockchain itself.
 The first block's `block.Header.AppHash` is given by `ResponseInitChain.app_hash`.

-This _implementation detail_ skipped before instructing the application to load the right state of the application from its database, which includes the correct `/store/board`.
+This _implementation detail_ was skipped before instructing the application to load the right state of the application from its database, which includes the correct `/store/board`.
 It is important that the application is able to load a known state at **any** point in time.
 There could have been a crash or a restore of some sort that de-synchronized Tendermint and the application.

 The application should work off the last state it has arrived at, in case the header has omitted the `AppHash` (which should never happen).

 The application is now ready to respond to the upcoming `CheckTx` and `DeliverTx` with the state loaded.

-#### `CheckTx`: A new transaction appears in the transaction pool
+#### `CheckTx` - a new transaction appears in the transaction pool

 Tendermint [asks](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#checktx) your application whether the transaction is worth keeping at all.
 For maximum simplification, you are only concerned with whether there is a valid move in the transaction.
 You check whether there are four `int` in the serialized information for this.
 You can also check that the `int` themselves are within the boundaries of the board, for example between `0` and `7`.